We Need You

 Is the tax software difficult to use?
 No; It is similar to Turbo Tax and we will provide training on how to use the software.

 What if I make a mistake on someone's tax return?
 VITA uses a two step quality review process to ensure that all returns are error free.
 A highly experienced Quality Review Volunteer reviews each tax return for accuracy.
 However, should a mistake happen you are protected by the IRS-VITA program and cannot be held at fault for unintentional errors.

 How often will I volunteer?
-Volunteer as often as you like, we do ask that volunteers commit to four hours per week for the 10 weeks of tax season.
-With our new virtual and hybrid models, you can determine when and where you volunteer.
+Volunteer as often as you like, we do ask that volunteers commit to an average four hours per week for the 10 weeks of tax season.
+When volunteering in-person, you get to choose your shifts, and we have a good deal of flexibility.